finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var scope = "scope_example";  // string | The scope of the transaction portfolio.
             var code = "code_example";  // string | The code of the transaction portfolio.
 Together with the              scope this uniquely identifies the transaction portfolio. var operation = new List<Operation>(); // List<Operation> | The patch document. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified.
-Note that this will affect all bitemporal entities in the request, but will not be used for any perpetual entities. (optional)
+Note that this will affect all bitemporal fields (eg: SettlementConfiguration) in the request (but will not be used for any              perpetual fields).
+When patching a bitemporal field, the field will be updated from the              effectiveAt onwards and until the end of effective time. (optional)

             try
             {